obaraelijah/teleport-challenge/README.md

-# teleport-challenge
+# Teleport Challenge
-My solution to the teleport programming challenge
+This repository contains my implementation of the Teleport programming challenge exercise.